ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 . . .

-Plus a few more ways to make an error.
+Plus a few more surprising errors to get to later!

 . . .